 In this counseling answer:

-” When a child realizes that they can always have their own way, then naturally they will make more and more demands.
-If you are embarassed by your child’s behavior, and the child knows it, and also knows that they can get your attention in this way (even your negative attention is better than no attention), then they will behave badly.”
+•If you are embarrassed by your child’s behavior, and the child knows it and also knows that they can get your attention in this way (even your negative attention is better than no attention), then they will behave badly.

 As salamu ‘alaykum dear father,

 Does your son behave like this at other times, or is it only when you are in the restaurant?
 In fact, is your son used to be taken out, and do you treat him the same whether in public or private?
 Consistency is all important when raising children, and if one behaves differently towards them when in public, the child will definitely behave differently too.

 Prophet Muhammad said: “He who does not respect our elder, or is not merciful to the young, or does not feel indebted to the scholars, is not of my Nation” (Abu Dawud, No.4921)

 Mercy and compassion are essential components of building a Muslim society, and it starts with how we raise our child, who after all are the future.
 When we only expect obedience, we treat our children as extensions of ourselves to do our bidding, and to be who we want them to be.